CyberSource/cybersource-plugins-oraclecxcommerce/documentation/payment-services/credit-card.md

 - Before Payment Widget is rendered available payment methods are retrieved from SSE `/ccstorex/custom/isv-payment/v2/paymentMethods` endpoint.
 Saved credit cards are also retrieved from OCC in case user is logged-in.
 - `Card` component renders by default list of saved cards if it is not empty and user is logged-in.
-Otherwise credit card form is rendered
+Otherwise credit/debit card form is rendered
-- Credit card form is managed by `IsvCheckoutCardDetails` component.
+- Card Payment form is managed by `IsvCheckoutCardDetails` component.
 Saved cards are managed by `IsvCheckoutSavedCards` component.
 Shopper can switch between both components to choose preferable way to pay.
 - Microform is initialized by fetching keys from SSE using `/ccstorex/custom/isv-payment/v2/keys` endpoint
 - Transient token is generated client side and is then included into payment details during order submission
 - In case shopper pays with saved card only savedCardId is sent and transient token is not generated.
 Shopper can also choose to set card as default